Single Round-trip Hierarchical ORAM via Succinct Indices

-With this result, our work offers the following contributions. \begin{itemize} \item \rankoram is the first \hierarchical that achieves \textit{both} a single round-trip per online access and a low concrete bandwidth overhead.
-Though, we utilize more client memory than prior approaches, our experiments demonstrate that the memory allocation is feasible even for resource-constrained settings {(e.g., $290$MB of client memory when outsourcing $17.5$TB)}. \item \rankoram is supported by a novel client-side data structure, \historical, that compresses the location metadata of the blocks at the server. \historical can be used to reduce the number of round-trips per access for \textit{any} \hierarchical . \item The memory allocation of \rankoram\ is asymptotically smaller than prior state-of-the-art ORAMs with low concrete bandwidth overhead.
-Compared to \partition and \ringoram, we reduce the size of the client by a factor of $\mathcal{O}(\log n)$. \item In comparison to Path ORAM, a small memory predecessor of \ringoram, we reduce the bandwidth overhead by a factor of 2 and the number of round trips by $\log n$. \item We supplement the work of Stefanov \textit{et al.} \cite{stefanov2011towards} by providing a data structure, named \counter, to compress client side metadata.
-The structure works for both \partition and \ringoram. \item Our experiments, conducted on real network file system traces, demonstrate, for a~$4$KB block size, a reduction in memory for \rankoram by a factor of~$100$ against a non-compressed structure and a factor of ~$10$ against \counter.
-We also experimentally demonstrate the poor worst-case behaviour of \counter. \end{itemize}
+In summary, our contributions are as follows. \begin{itemize} \item We propose \rankoram, the \textit{first} \hierarchical that achieves the combination of a single round-trip per access, a constant number of round-trips for rebuilds and a low concrete bandwidth overhead (Table~\ref{tab:hierarchical}). \if 0 Though, we utilize more client memory than prior approaches, which require a logarithmic number of round-trips per access, our experiments demonstrate that the memory allocation is feasible even for resource-constrained settings {(e.g., $290$MB of client memory when outsourcing $17.5$TB)}.\fi \item \rankoram is supported by a novel client-side data structure, \historical, that compresses the location metadata of blocks at the server. \historical can be used to reduce the number of round-trips per access for \textit{any} hierarchical ORAM solution. \item The client memory allocation of \rankoram\ is asymptotically smaller than prior ORAMs that achieve state-of-the-art latency and concrete bandwidth overhead~(Table~\ref{tab:practical}). {\rankoram is the \emph{first} ORAM to achieve, \emph{without} server side computation, a single round trip of communication {and} $\mathcal{O}(n)$ bits of client memory.} \item Our experiments in Section~\ref{sec:experiments}, conducted on real network file system traces, demonstrate, for a~$4$KB block size, a reduction in memory for \rankoram by a factor of~$100$ against a non-compressed structure. \end{itemize}